11 Years Experience

 What is NOT included in the Warmmiete?

-By German law, the landlord is allowed to ask for a security deposit (Kaution) of up to a maximum of 3 months' Cold Rent (Kaltmiete).
+German law allows landlords to demand a security deposit (Kaution) of up to 3 months' Cold Rent (Kaltmiete).

-- Payment Plan: You do not have to pay it all at once before moving in.
-By law, you are allowed to pay the deposit in three equal monthly installments, starting with your first month's rent.
+• Payment Plan: You do not need to pay the entire deposit upfront.
+Law allows you to pay it in three equal monthly installments, starting with your first month's rent.

-- Protection: The landlord must keep this money in a separate, secure bank account that earns interest.
-They cannot use it for their own personal expenses.
+• Protection: The landlord must keep this money in a separate, secure, interest-bearing bank account (Mietkautionskonto).
+The money remains yours.

 5. The Kitchen Surprise (Einbauküche)

-- The "I'm out of the country" scam: The "landlord" claims they are currently living in London/Spain/USA and cannot show you the apartment in person, but will mail you the keys via Airbnb or FedEx if you transfer the deposit first.
-This is always a scam.
-Never transfer money without seeing the apartment inside and signing a contract.
+The "landlord" claims they live in London or the US.
+They cannot show you the apartment but promise to mail keys via Airbnb or FedEx if you transfer the deposit upfront.
+Always a scam.
+Never transfer money without seeing the apartment inside and signing a verified contract.

 Frequently Asked Questions (FAQ)